Histomat of F/OSS: We should reclaim LLMs, not reject them

 Technical challenges and precedents

 Would this be technically feasible?
 Could it be enforced?
-These are fair questions, but they're not new questions.
-They're the same questions that were asked about every previous GPL evolution.
+Fair questions, but not new ones.
+They were asked at every previous GPL evolution.

-The question of proving that specific code was used in training is admittedly more challenging than proving source code was used in a binary.
+The question of proving that specific code was used in training is admittedly harder than proving source code was used in a binary.
 But it's not insurmountable.
-Training datasets can be documented, model genealogies can be tracked, and statistical analysis can sometimes identify training sources.
-More importantly, the mere existence of the license creates social and legal pressure toward compliance.
+Training datasets can be documented, model genealogies tracked, and statistical analysis can sometimes identify training sources.
+The mere existence of the license also creates social and legal pressure toward compliance.

 There are also questions about mixed training sets.
 What happens when you train on both TGPL and non-TGPL code?
-Again, this is analogous to questions about linking GPL and non-GPL code, which have been worked out through years of community practice and occasional court cases.
+This is analogous to questions about linking GPL and non-GPL code, worked out through years of community practice and occasional court cases.
 The details matter, but the principle is sound.

 Why this matters more than withdrawal

-The author's strategy of withdrawal has a certain emotional appeal.
-There's satisfaction in denying access, in saying “you don't respect us, so you can't have our work.”
-But I think this misses the larger picture in several ways.
+The strategy of withdrawal has its appeal.
+There's satisfaction in saying “you don't respect us, so you can't have our work.”
+But it misses the larger picture.

 It concedes the field.
-If F/OSS developers withdraw their code from public accessibility, we're not preventing AI training—we're just preventing open source AI training.
-OpenAI and Anthropic have already scraped everything they need.
-They have massive datasets.
-What withdrawal prevents is projects like Llama, Mistral, and the broader ecosystem of open source LLMs from having access to quality training data.
+If F/OSS developers withdraw their code from public accessibility, we're not preventing AI training; we're just preventing open source AI training.
+OpenAI and Anthropic have already scraped everything they need; they have massive datasets.
+What withdrawal actually prevents is projects like Llama and Mistral from having access to quality training data.

-More importantly, it assumes the problem is the technology rather than its governance.
+It also mistakes the problem.
 LLMs aren't inherently exploitative any more than compilers or web servers are.
-They're tools, and like all tools under capitalism, they can be used to concentrate power or to distribute it.
-By focusing on denial rather than conditions of use, we risk treating the symptom rather than the disease.
+They're tools, and like all tools under capitalism, they can concentrate power or distribute it.
+Focusing on denial rather than conditions of use means treating the symptom rather than the disease.

-There's also the risk of fragmenting the community.
-The author calls for shunning people who use “anti-ethical tools,” making them feel unwelcome, isolating them.
-But what constitutes use?
+Then there's the purity problem.
+The author calls for shunning people who use “anti-ethical tools,” making them feel unwelcome.
+But where is the line?
 What if someone uses GitHub Copilot to write a contribution to a F/OSS project?
 What if they use ChatGPT to debug their code?
-Where exactly is the line, and who decides?
-This kind of purity testing has historically been more effective at splintering movements than at achieving their goals.
+Who decides?
+This kind of purity testing has historically been better at splintering movements than at achieving their goals.

-But most critically, it abandons the fundamental F/OSS strategy that has actually worked: ensuring freedom through licensing conditions rather than through access control.
-The genius of GPL wasn't that it prevented anyone from using the code; it was that it guaranteed everyone's freedom by requiring that freedom be passed along.
+The deepest problem is that withdrawal abandons the fundamental F/OSS strategy that has actually worked: ensuring freedom through licensing conditions, not access control.
+GPL's genius wasn't that it prevented anyone from using the code; it was that it guaranteed everyone's freedom by requiring that freedom be passed along.
 Withdrawal is the opposite philosophy.

 The future we should build

 I want to live in a future where powerful AI models exist and are accessible to everyone, not just to corporations that can afford to train them.
-It should be a world where the knowledge encoded in millions of F/OSS projects becomes part of a commons rather than privatized into proprietary models—where if my code helps train a model, that model is available for me and everyone else to use, study, modify, and share.
+A world where the knowledge encoded in millions of F/OSS projects becomes part of a commons rather than privatized into proprietary models; where if my code helps train a model, that model is available for me and everyone else to use, study, modify, and share.

 This future doesn't come from withdrawal.
-It comes from engagement, from evolution of our licensing tools, from building the open source AI ecosystem we want to see.
-It comes from the same strategy that built GNU/Linux, that created the web as we know it, that gave us the tools we use every day.
+It comes from engagement, from building the open source AI ecosystem we actually want.
+The strategy is the same one that built GNU/Linux and gave us the web as we know it.

 The author writes that respect is earned, not given, and that those who disrespect us should be treated in kind.
-I agree with this principle but arrive at a different application.
+I agree with the principle, but apply it differently.
 The disrespect isn't in the training itself; it's in the enclosure, in the refusal to share back.
-The appropriate response isn't to refuse sharing in turn—that's a race to the bottom—but to demand reciprocity, to insist on the same freedoms we've always insisted upon.
+Refusing to share in turn is a race to the bottom.
+The right response is to demand reciprocity, to insist on the same freedoms we've always insisted upon.

 When Linus Torvalds released Linux under GPL rather than keeping it proprietary, he didn't say “corporations can't use this.”
 He said “anyone can use this, but if you improve it, you must share those improvements.”
-That condition, that requirement of reciprocity, built an ecosystem that includes both volunteer developers and massive corporations, that powers everything from smartphones to supercomputers, that demonstrates the viability of commons-based production.
+That condition, that requirement of reciprocity, built an ecosystem spanning volunteer developers and massive corporations alike, powering everything from smartphones to supercomputers, demonstrating what commons-based production can actually do.

-We need to apply the same principle to the AI era.
+The same principle applies to the AI era.
 Not “you can't train on our code,” but “if you train on our code, you must free your models.”
-Not withdrawal, but terms of engagement.
-Not rejection, but reclamation.
+Terms of engagement, not withdrawal.

 A historical opportunity

 The materialist view of history isn't about inevitability; it's about recognizing patterns and acting on them.
-Every major transition in F/OSS licensing has followed the pattern of problem identification, community discussion, legal innovation, and gradual adoption.
-We're at the beginning of that cycle now with respect to LLMs.
+Each major shift in F/OSS licensing went through the same rough cycle: someone identified the problem, the community argued about it, lawyers got creative, adoption was slow, then suddenly it wasn't.
+With respect to LLMs, we're at the beginning of that cycle now.

-This is an opportunity.
-The conversation is happening right now about what norms should govern AI training and model release.
-There's real energy in the community around these questions.
-Open source AI models are proliferating, and there's genuine uncertainty about what licensing frameworks should apply to them.
+The conversation about what norms should govern AI training and model release is happening right now, while things are still in flux.
+Open source AI models are proliferating, and what licensing frameworks should apply to them remains genuinely unsettled.

-If F/OSS developers withdraw from this conversation, if we cede the field and focus solely on denial, we'll wake up in five years to find that the norms have been set by corporations and corporate-friendly courts.
+If F/OSS developers withdraw from this conversation and focus solely on denial, we'll wake up in five years to find the norms set by corporations and corporate-friendly courts.
 The training loophole will be firmly established, and open source AI will be permanently disadvantaged relative to proprietary alternatives.

-But if we engage, if we push for training copyleft, if we start releasing code under licenses that require model freedom, we can shape that future.
+If we engage, push for training copyleft, and start releasing code under licenses that require model freedom, we can shape that future.
 It won't be easy.
-It will require legal work, community organizing, and probably some court cases.
+Legal work, community organizing, and probably some court cases will be needed.
 It took years for GPL to be tested and validated.
-But it worked, and there's no reason a training copyleft couldn't work too.
+But it worked, and there's no reason training copyleft couldn't work too.

 Conclusion

 I respect the anger and frustration expressed in On FLOSS and training LLMs.
 The author is right that current AI companies are behaving badly, that they're exploiting our work, that the law is inadequate.
-Where I differ is in believing that the response should be evolution rather than rejection, engagement rather than withdrawal, licensing innovation rather than access denial.
+Where I differ is on the response.
+The situation calls for evolution, not rejection; for engagement on better terms, not withdrawal.

 The question isn't whether LLM training on F/OSS code is ethical in some abstract sense.
 The question is: under what conditions is it ethical?
-And the answer, I believe, is the same answer F/OSS has always given: when the freedoms we grant are preserved and passed on, when improvements return to the commons, when knowledge remains free.
+The answer, I think, is the same one F/OSS has always given: when the freedoms we grant are preserved and passed on, when improvements return to the commons, when knowledge stays free.

-Historical materialism teaches us that new forces of production require new relations of production.
-LLMs are a new force of production.
-Training copyleft would be the new relation of production that brings them into alignment with F/OSS values.
+Historical materialism says that new forces of production require new relations of production.
+LLMs are a new force of production; training copyleft would be the relation of production that brings them into alignment with F/OSS values.

 The code I write, I write to be free.
 I want it to remain free even when it passes through neural networks and emerges as model weights.
 That's not naïve idealism; it's the same principle that's guided F/OSS for decades.
 We've protected software freedom through multiple technological transitions, and we can do it again.